Codex

 - Goal, product, and skill labels (when available)

-Depending on the task type, One Horizon can also send mode-specific prompts like plan, build, or review.
+Depending on the task type, One Horizon can also launcher mode-specific prompts like plan, build, or review.

 Codex and ChatGPT